 The 7 wastes are activities identified in an organisation that do not add value but cost money.
-It is estimated that only 5% of our time actually adds value to the customer; if this indeed is true, it means that every company can learn from the 7 wastes of Lean manufacturing to cut out wasteful processes and increase the percentage of value adding processes.
+It is estimated that only 5% of our time actually adds value to the customer; if this indeed is true, it means that every company can learn from the 7 wastes to cut out wasteful processes and increase the percentage of value adding processes.

 The 7 Wastes